DRAX355/ckd_hiv_detection/README.md

 ## 🩺 Medical Disclaimer

 This system is designed as a **Clinical Decision Support Tool** and should not replace professional medical judgment.
+The model is trained on synthetic data for validation purposes.
 Always consult with qualified healthcare professionals for diagnosis and treatment decisions.

 ---

-**⭐ If you find this project helpful, please give it a star!**
+## 🔬 Research & Validation Note

+This project uses a synthetic dataset designed to demonstrate the system's capabilities and architecture.
+For clinical deployment, the model should be retrained and validated using real-world patient data in compliance with healthcare regulations (HIPAA, GDPR, etc.) and institutional review board (IRB) approval.

 ---

 ## 🔐 Security Note

 The default admin credentials (`admin/123`) are for initial setup only. **Please change them immediately** after first login to ensure system security.

+---

+**⭐ If you find this project helpful, please give it a star!**